tomhata/emojigan/README.md

  - Move downloaded emoji files into directory **'/data/emoji_test_set/'**.
  - (Optional) Remove any unwanted groups of emojis.
 E.g., the data used in the model located in **'/models/'** was trained with approximately half the data set omitted.
 The omitted data were inanimate objects such as flags, buildings, etc. A text file list of the emojis used in the training set can be found in the **'/models/'** directory.
- - Run the **emoji_dcgan.ipynb** Jupyter notebook file for an interactive walkthrough to generate and train the model.
+ - Run the **emojigan.ipynb** Jupyter notebook file for an interactive walkthrough to generate and train the model.
  - Trained models are available in the **'/models/'** directory.
 The generator model can be loaded and used to create new emojis.

 ## Coming soon